Texas Old Town Wedding DJ & Photo Booth Guide | Kyle, TX

-If you’re planning a Hill Country wedding near Austin or San Antonio, Texas Old Town (often called “TOT”) is probably on your shortlist – and if it isn’t yet, it should be.
-Located in Kyle, Texas, Texas Old Town offers a rustic, elegant backdrop with the huge bonus of indoor, climate-controlled reception spaces.
+If you’re planning a Hill Country wedding near Austin or San Antonio, Texas Old Town (often called “TOT”) is likely on your shortlist.
+Located in Kyle, Texas, this premier venue offers a rustic, elegant backdrop with the benefit of indoor, climate-controlled reception spaces.
+Whether you are hosting a large gala or an intimate ceremony, ensuring your entertainment understands the unique layout of these halls is key to a flawless event.

-Note: We are not paid by or affiliated with Texas Old Town beyond being a regular vendor.
-This article is based on our direct experience as DJs, planners, and guests.
+Note: We are an independent vendor and are not paid by or affiliated with Texas Old Town.
+This guide is based on our 13+ years of direct experience as professional DJs and planners at this location.

 Texas Old Town Overview